 Don is an associate professor of sound design for the B.F.A. in Theatrical Production Arts program in the Ithaca College Department of Theatre Arts.
 He teaches courses that include Theatrical Design I: Sound, Theatrical Design II: Sound, Theatre Technology II: Sound, and Computer Aided Drafting for the Theatre.
 He also mentors student sound designers and sound engineers in departmental productions, capstone projects and internships.

-Don is currently the USITT Vice-Commissioner for Sound Health and Safety and was the sound design curator for the USA Scenography exhibit at the 2011 Prague Quadrennial.
+Don is currently the Director of Health and Safety for the USITT Sound Commission and was the sound design curator for the USA Scenography exhibit at the 2011 Prague Quadrennial.
 He received his B. A. from Central College in Pella, Iowa and his M.F.A. from Purdue University.